benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-02-parsing-prolog-with-pidgin.md

 2. Extend this code to support lists.
   * Prolog's lists are linked lists; `[]` is an empty list and cons cells look like `[head | tail]`. (`head` and `tail` are both arbitrary terms; though at runtime `term` should be a list.)
   * At first you can try pretending that lists are syntactic sugar --- desugar `[]` to a `nil` atom and `[head | tail]` to a `cons(head, tail)` predicate.
-  * How can you avoid name clashing with a user-defined `cons`?
+  * How can you avoid clashing with a user-defined `cons`?
+You could try mangling the name to something which can't be typed by a user, or you could try adding list support to the `Term` AST.

 Next time we'll talk about _unification_, the core of Prolog's programming model.
 We'll be using Sawmill to implement unification _generically_, without making any assumptions about Prolog's syntax.